davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 6. Download and restore the database.
 The inventory database is stored in the repository as a SQL .bakpac file needs to be restored.
    1. Download the TailwindInventory.bacpac backup file from the setupfiles directory of this Github Repo. https://github.com/chadgms/2019AzureMigrateYourApps/blob/master/setupfiles/TailwindInventory.bacpac
       ![SQLBackupDownload](../images/SQLBackupDownload.png)
-   2. Click the start menu and type 'SQL Server Management'
+   2. Click the Windows start menu and type 'SQL Server Management'
    3. Launch the SQL Server Management Studio and connect to the local SQL instance.
    4. Right click on the Database folder and select 'Import Data-tier Application'
    ![ImportDAC](../images/ImportDAC.png)